 3M Earplug Mass Tort Settlements

 The next possible step could be the formation of Multi-District Litigation (MDL).
 If the pending request to form 3M Company Combat Arms Earplug MDL 2885 Product Liability Litigation is granted, one case would be selected as a bellwether trial to streamline early discovery procedures and explore the strengths and weaknesses of the arguments against 3M.
 Following the outcome of the trial, basic protocols to handle the remaining lawsuits will be decided.
-Typically, each case is settled or heard individually in court based on their own merits, though the early trials serve a powerful precedent.
+Typically, each case is settled or heard individually in court based on its own merits, though the early trials serve a powerful precedent.

 Will Suing 3M Affect My VA Benefits?